 - To promote the dialogue and exchange of information among members of ECPP to further their intellectual, scientific, creative and social knowledge and practice in a manner similar to other fields of psychotherapy through many means including conferences, research and publications.

-- To obtain official recognition for the specialty of the psychoanalytic psychotherapies in various European countries.
+- To obtain official recognition for the speciality of the psychoanalytic psychotherapies in various European countries.

 Our activity is guided by accepted ethical principles of psychoanalysis and psychoanalytical psychotherapy.

-As an organisation ECPP represents 20 countries throughout Eastern and Western Europe.
+As an organisation ECPP represents Psychoanalytic Psychotherapy throughout Eastern and Western Europe.

-The membership includes training organisations ,national branches and individual members who have been awarded the category of membership practitioner, supervisor, training analyst throughout Europe.
+The membership includes training organisations, national branches and individual members who have been awarded the category of membership practitioner, supervisor or training analyst throughout Europe.

 - The Governing Board, made up of delegates from each member country.